 In a continued effort to present the most accurate representation of the auction market for Chinese art, artnet has again partnered with the China Association of Auctioneers (CAA) to produce a definitive study of the market, which only these two trusted organizations can provide.

-The Global Chinese Art Auction Market Report 2014 is the only report of its kind to publish auction results from mainland China that have been vetted by a third party organization with inside knowledge of the state of the market in China.
-The 2014 edition of the report continues to examine the global market, including the markets in mainland China and overseas, emphasizing quality and accuracy, with the goal of creating a new standard of transparency in the marketplace.
+The Global Chinese Art Auction Market Report is the only report of its kind to publish data from mainland China that has been vetted by a third-party organization with insider knowledge of the state of the market in China, along with comprehensive auction results for Chinese art sold around the world.

 Artnet Worldwide Corporation

 +1-212-497-9700 ext.
 164

 China Association of Auctioneers